-Course Title: Grade 10 Career Studies
+Course Description for GLC2O Grade 10 Career Studies Online Course

 Grade 10 Career Studies (GLC2O) teaches students how to develop and achieve personal goals for future learning, work, and community involvement.
 Students will assess their interests, skills, and characteristics and investigate current economic and workplace trends, work opportunities, and ways to search for work.
 The course explores postsecondary learning and career options, prepares students for managing work and life transitions, and helps students focus on their goals through the development of a career plan.

 Summary of Units and Timelines for Grade 10 Career Studies GLC2O